alex-wilmer/react-patterns/README.md

 ![borked](https://i.imgur.com/agZl7d6.png)

-#### Step 2: Dynamic Index
+#### Step 2: Code Splitting

 At some point in the future we will have "an app", that "does a thing".
 Until then, we can take advantage of NodeJS's ability to load JavaScript files at runtime, paired with CRA's webpack config to develop whatever we want.
-Once we have something worth deploying we can point or build script to the appropriate folder.
+Once we have something worth deploying we can point our build script to the appropriate folder.

 Let's start by reviving our index file: